connexcs/docs/docs/provider-ratecard.md

 1. Click the **`+`** button under **Provider Rate Cards**.
 3. Enter a unique name for the provider card.
-4. Select the carrier from the dropdown list.
+4. Select the desired carrier(s) from the dropdown list.
-5. Select the desired currency.
+5. Select the currency.
 6. Click **`Config`**.
 7. Set **Force Presentation** to IntER/IntRA/Indeterminate
 7. LRN is enabled using the **Dialer** option.